andresfelipe29/Newton-Fractals/README.md

 # Newton-Fractals

-C++ implementation using Newton's Method to plot a ppm format image of a newtons fractal.
+C++ implementation using Newton's Method to plot a ppm format image of a Newton's fractal.